Learning Domain Invariant Representations by Joint Wasserstein Distance Minimization: Conclusion

 \section{Conclusion}

 Real-world data is often heterogeneous, subject to sub-population shifts, or coming from multiple domains.
-In this work, we have for the first time studied the problem of learning domain-invariant representations as measured by the Wasserstein distance.
+In this work, we have for the first time studied the problem of learning domain-invariant representations as measured by the joint Wasserstein distance.
 We have created a theoretical framework for semi-supervised domain invariance and have contributed several upper-bounds to the Wasserstein distance of joint distributions that links domain invariance to practical learning objectives.

-In our benchmark experiments, we find that optimizing the resulting objective leads to high prediction accuracy on both domains while simultaneously achieving high domain invariance, which we also observe qualitatively on feature maps.
-We have observed that unlike speculated, domain adversarial training can use domain-specific features to build representations.
+In our benchmark experiments, we find that optimizing the resulting objective leads to high prediction accuracy on both domains while simultaneously achieving high domain invariance, which we also observe qualitatively on low-dimensional embedding visualizations.
+We have further observed, somewhat counterintuitively, that domain adversarial training can still result in a model that makes use of domain-specific features in order to arrive at the domain-invariant representations.

-Our work allows for several future extensions, the main one being the generalization of our theory to more than two domains, particularly through the use of Wasserstein barycenters which may provide an appropriate framework.
-Moreover, it would be interesting to obtain a theoretical connection to other representation learning methods, in particular, contrastive learning, that may be integrated to our method.
-Finally, an extension of our theory to domain generalization could enable more applications and increase our understanding of domain generalization itself.
+Our work allows for several future extensions.
+For example, it would be interesting to obtain a theoretical connection to other representation learning methods, in particular, contrastive learning, that may be integrated to our framework.
+Furthermore, an extension of our theory to domain generalization could enable further applications and increase our understanding of domain generalization itself.

 Overall, our work on domain invariance provides new theoretical insights as well as quantitative competitive results for a number of scenarios and baselines.
 We believe it thereby constitutes a useful first basis for further research on domain-invariant ML models and applications thereof.